open-telemetry/opentelemetry-dotnet/docs/trace/customizing-the-sdk/README.md

 all `ActivitySources` to the provider.
 It is recommended to leverage the wild card subscription model where it makes sense.
-For example, if your application is expecting to enable tracing from a number of libraries from a company "ABC", the you can use `AddSource("ABC.*")` to enable all sources whose name starts with "ABC".
+For example, if your application is expecting to enable tracing from a number of libraries from a company "Abc", the you can use `AddSource("Abc.*")` to enable all sources whose name starts with "Abc.".

 ### Instrumentation